pySin/protein_level_measurement/README.md

 1. Compare the average levels of every protein when the mice are injected with mematine drug or not. / Done
 2. Compare the expression variations of single protein in single mouse. / Done
 3. Find which columns are class columns in a table. / Done
-4. Change the empty value cells to NULL / Done
+4. Change the empty value cells to NULL. / Done
-5. Find minimum and maximum levels of protein in the scope of a class / Done
+5. Find minimum and maximum levels of protein in the scope of a class. / Done
 6. Assess drug effect by comparing treated and not treated mice protein levels. / Done
 7. Create protein fluctuations profile for each mouse for each protein. /Done